hyattpd/Prodigal/README.md

   * Fixed a bug that mainly affected Mac compiles 7/2013 and posted to Google Code and Github as 2.60 (bad, as we already had a 2.60).
-Re-released this version 8/2014 as 2.6.1, but the source is identical to "2.60bugfix1" except for updated dates. a more streamlined Makefile, and a new markdown README.md.
+Re-released this version 8/2014 as 2.6.1, but the source is identical to the last release except for updated dates, a more streamlined Makefile, and a new markdown README.md.
   * Moved to semantic versioning (major.minor.patch) with the 8/2014
 re-release.
 Committed to being more rigorous about this moving